INOVA-Technology/GCGames/README.md

     git clone http://github.com/INOVA-Technology/GCGames GCGames

-After downloading, open the index.html file in your favorite browser! ( I hope its not IE... )
+After downloading, open the index.html file in your favorite browser that supports the HTML5 canvas element.
+If you aren't sure, any browser should work except IE <= 8

 ###To-Do List ###
 - [x] Make the game function